Potatzz/23586/README.md

 I'll also be around school so you can always find me there and tell me in person.

 # Creators
-This website was created by Cowboy Stinson '29.\
+This website was created by **Cowboy Stinson '29**.\
-Cowboy Stinson '29, Nik Shah '29, and Alexander Sudhof '29 have contributed and edited to all the pages on the website.
+**Cowboy Stinson '29, Nik Shah '29, and Alexander Sudhof '29** have contributed and edited to all the pages on the website.
+If you need edit access or find an issue email [cstinson29@priorypanther.com](mailto:cstinson29@priorypanther.com).

 [Home](https://potatzz.github.io/ms-robotics-resources.github.io/) || [Table of Contents](https://potatzz.github.io/ms-robotics-resources.github.io/table_of_contents.html)